Huy-MaiGia/AUTOMATED-DATA-PROCESSING-PIPELINE/README.md

 Streamlining Data Transformation: From Uncleaned Excel Records to Uniform Audit Formats.

 📖 Project Overview
-In many corporate environments, data arrives in fragmented Excel sheets that require specific "Actions" (like DELETEADD) before they can be uploaded to a master registry.
+In corporate environments, data arrives in fragmented Excel sheets that require specific "Actions" (like DELETEADD) before they can be uploaded to a master registry.
 This project provides a Python-based automation pipeline that reads raw company data, identifies interview records, and generates a multi-sheet output formatted for high-accuracy data migration.

 🛠️ Tools & Technologies
 Language: Python 3.x